-Inpatients: During Q1 2016/17 the Trust has maintained its position (at the time of reporting) above both the regional and national averages for inpatients.
+Inpatients: During Q2 2016/17 the Trust has maintained its position (at the time of reporting) above both the regional and national averages for inpatients.

-A&E: During Q1 2016/17 the Trust's A&E FFT result has tracked just below the national average whilst sitting above the regional percentage recommend figures (at the time of reporting).
+A&E: Other than an increase in July, the Trust's A&E FFT result has dipped below the regional and national average for Quarter 2 2016/17.